Refinitiv/refinitiv-ui/documents/src/pages/elements/number-field.md

 @> Validation of user input of `ef-number-field` is consistent with a native input.
 [See native input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/number).

 ## Set min or max value
 Minimum and maximum values can be set to limit input values when the user interacts.
-If a value exceeds the min or max set programmatically, the component will change to display an error state.
+If a value exceeds the min or max set programmatically, the component will display an error state.

 ::
 ```javascript